Skip to main content

 8. Name the catalog using a pattern that reflects the OS version, hardware profile, and purpose.
 For example: Orka-macOS-Sequoia-Standard-Engineering.

 9. Skip adding machines for now.
-VMs register automatically using the enrollment token after VDA is installed.
+VMs and bare metal hosts register automatically using the enrollment token after VDA is installed.

 Step 2: Generate an enrollment token